Ivory Coast - Things to Do in Ivory Coast

 Travel Tips

-Money: The West African CFA franc (XOF) is the currency.
-Credit cards work in upscale hotels and restaurants in Abidjan, but carry cash elsewhere.
-ATMs are common in cities but scarce in rural areas.
-Exchange money at banks for better rates than street vendors.
+Money: The West African CFA franc (XOF) is the local currency.
+Credit cards work in upscale hotels and restaurants in Abidjan, but carry cash for markets and rural areas.
+Exchange money at banks or official bureaux de change for better rates.

-Cultural Respect: Greet elders first and use both hands when giving or receiving items.
-Dress modestly, especially when visiting villages or religious sites.
-Ask permission before photographing people.
-Friday mosque prayers and Sunday church services are important—plan accordingly.
+Cultural Respect: Greet with handshakes and use both hands when giving or receiving items.
+Dress modestly, especially in rural areas and religious sites.
+Ask permission before photographing people, and avoid pointing with your index finger – use an open hand instead.

-Food Safety: Stick to bottled water and avoid ice in drinks.
-Choose busy local restaurants where food turnover is high.
-Try national dishes like attiéké and allocodrome, but ensure meat is thoroughly cooked.
-Street food is generally safe if freshly prepared.
+Food Safety: Stick to bottled or boiled water and avoid ice in drinks.
+Eat freshly cooked meals from busy local spots where turnover is high.
+Try national dishes like attieké and grilled fish, but avoid raw vegetables and street vendor salads.

 When to Visit